eea/volto-eea-design-system/website/docs/md_components/text_input_components/usage_markdown.md

 - don't disable copyand paste functions

 ## When to use

-- use in any situation where the user needs to input a large, or unknown, amount of data
+- use in any situation where the user needs to input limited amount of data (name, email address, age, etc)

 ## When not to use

-- do not use when expected input is short
+- do not use where the user needs to input a large, or unknown amount of data
 - do not use when the user must respond with specific options which are known to the organisation